cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 | section  | Inter process communication Collectives |
 | keywords | Inter process communication Collectives |

+ERROR WRONG EMPHASIZE USED

-     ZeroMQ is introduced as a software product that can ``connect your code in any language, on any platform'' by leveraging ``smart patterns like pub-sub, push-pull, and router-dealer'' to carry ``messages across inproc, IPC, TCP, TIPC, [and] multicast''\cite{www-zeromq}.
-It is explained that
+ZeroMQ is introduced as a software product that can

+> ``connect your code in any language, on any platform''

+by leveraging

+> ``smart patterns like pub-sub, push-pull, and router-dealer''

+to carry

+> ``messages across inproc, IPC, TCP, TIPC, [and] multicast'' [@www-zeromq].

+It
+is explained that ZeroMQ's

-     ZeroMQ's ``asynchronous I/O model'' causes this ``tiny library'' to be ``fast enough to be the fabric for clustered products''\cite{www-zeromq2}.
+``asynchronous I/O model'' causes this ``tiny library'' to be ``fast enough to be the fabric for clustered products'' [@www-zeromq2].
-     It is made clear that ZeroMQ is ``backed by a large and open source community'' with ``full commercial support''\cite{www-zeromq}.
+It is made clear that ZeroMQ is ``backed by a large and open source community'' with ``full commercial support'' [@www-zeromq].
 In contrast to Message Passing Interface (i.e. MPI), which is popular among parallel scientific applications, ZeroMQ is designed as a fault tolerant method to communicate across highly distributed systems.

-# ActiveMQ -o-
+# ActiveMQ :o:

 |          |                                         |